-Reaching out to others is part of our mission at Trinity Church.
-The congregation helps to meet the community’s nutritional and diaper needs, participates in a network that shelters homeless families, and provides support groups with a meeting place.
+Reaching out to others is part of our mission at Trinity.
+The congregation helps to meet the community’s nutritional and diaper needs and provides support groups with a meeting place.

-The Episcopal Church recognized these efforts by designating Trinity as a Jubilee Ministry Center in January 2015.
+In recognition of these efforts, the Episcopal Church designated Trinity as a Jubilee Ministry Center in January 2015.
 There are more than 600 centers across the U.S. that empower the poor and oppressed in local communities by providing direct services and advocating for human rights.

-Trinity serves lunch each Friday from 10:30 a.m. until noon, except in August, with the help of congregants and community volunteers on a rotating schedule.
+Trinity serves lunch every Friday, except in August, from 10:45 a.m. to 12:15 p.m. with the support of congregants and community volunteers.
 The program helps those in need of a nutritious, hot meal and an opportunity for fellowship.
 It was founded in November 1995 as the Trinity Soup Kitchen.

 Donations from congregants, community members and local organizations cover the cost of lunch.
 If you wish to help, leave a check in the collection plate at services or mail it to the church office.
 New volunteers are always welcome.

 The Trinity Food Pantry began as a seasonal outreach, providing holiday meals to the hungry at Thanksgiving and Christmas, and was expanded to serve the community weekly.
 Food is distributed on the first Saturday of each month and on Thursdays the rest of the month, starting at 10 a.m.